mustafamunawar/docs/git-github-help/deploy react-app-on-gh-pages.md

     ( it will create a "build" directory in local app with transpiled code and the same command will deploy content of "build" to github in the repository that was created in step-1)

     Steps 1 through 9 will will only transfer the "build" content to your github reoname.
 The source contents are not transferred.
-9. You can "push" the source contents by following commands:
+9. You can "push" the source contents (of master/main branch) by following commands:

     ```
     git add .
-    git commit -m Commit Message
+    git commit -m "Commit Message"
     git push -u origin master
     ```

     (for new versions of GIT (on your machine) "master" is changed to "main").
-If your machine still has old GIT then use "master" (note initially do use these command)
+If your machine still has old GIT then use "master".

     for pushing all branches